Miagao Church: Façade

-Above the wooden door entrance at the center of the façade just below the image of St. Christopher is a carved image of the town's patron saint, St. Thomas of Villanueva.
-At each side of the door is the images of St. Henry of Bavaria on the left and Pope Pius VI.^{,} Above the images of St. Henry and Pope Pius VI is their respective coat-of-arms.
+Above the wooden door entrance at the center of the façade just below the image of St. Christopher is a carved image of the town's patron saint, Saint Thomas of Villanueva.
+At each side of the door is the images of Saint Henry of Bavaria on the left and Pope Pius VI.^{,} Above the images of St. Henry and Pope Pius VI is their respective coat-of-arms.